 Do you love soups like this Japanese mushroom soup with that little extra touch?

-Then also check out my Japanese style prawn ramen soup as well!
+Then you should also check out my Japanese style prawn ramen soup as well!

 Or how about my delicious miso and soba noodle soup with smoked salmon sushi?
 I put that one together in no time with a couple of leftover ingredients really.
 It was more like a last minute lunch idea but the result is absolutely stunning!